 You might be tempted to just order thai food from your local joint, but you can make a fresh and fragrant version of pad thai at home with the help of a little unexpected ingredient.
-Dates are a staple in our pantry; we use them for lots of raw desserts and in our morning green smoothies, but when blended with savoury flavours like miso, sesame, and lime, it tastes very similar to tamarind paste, which is the traditional base of pad thai sauce... not ketchup, as some restaurants would have you believe!
+Dates are a staple in my pantry; I use them for lots of raw desserts and in morning green smoothies, but when blended with savoury flavours like miso, sesame, and lime, it tastes very similar to tamarind paste, which is the traditional base of pad thai sauce... not ketchup, as some restaurants would have you believe!
 Try this vegan pad thai and you’ll be convinced that healthy home style cooking is far better than soggy takeout.

 pad thai sauce ingredients: